Basic Nurse Assistant (BNA) Program Information

 See details about the salary and job opportunities as a nursing assistant (sometimes called a nursing aid) on the ECC Career Coach site.

 Work as a Nursing Assistant Apprentice with ECC's Program

 ECC has a U.S. Department of Labor-approved apprenticeship program for nursing assistants.
 In this program, employers sponsor students to go through ECC's BNA program.
 For more information, fill out the student information request for ECC's Apprenticeship Program.

 Learn More about the BNA Program at ECC

 Earning an AAS degree or certificate at Elgin Community College can set your career in motion.
 Please send all inquiries to firstname.lastname@example.org.

-Learn more about the Nursing department at ECC!
+Learn more about the Basic Nurse Assistant Training Program at ECC!

 Earning a certificate at Elgin Community College can set your career in motion.Apply today